Christophertdoc/cosmos_reason/README.md

 # Cosmos Reason2 Multimodal Inference

-A web application for multimodal image analysis powered by [Cosmos-Reason2-2B](https://huggingface.co/robertzty/Cosmos-Reason2-2B-GGUF) running via llama.cpp.
+World models have some understanding of how the physical world works ... they're used for autonomous driving, robotics, and interactive virtual environments.
+But they typically require large amounts of compute to run.

+This project lets you run [NVIDIA's Cosmos Reason](https://huggingface.co/nvidia/Cosmos-Reason2-2B) world model locally on consumer hardware.
+It uses [Tingyu Zhang's GGUF conversion](https://huggingface.co/robertzty/Cosmos-Reason2-2B-GGUF) of the model, paired with [llama.cpp](https://github.com/ggml-org/llama.cpp), a lightweight C++ engine that runs models locally without heavy GPU frameworks.

-Upload an image, enter a text prompt, and receive a natural language response from the model.
+Upload an image, enter a text prompt, and receive a natural language response from the model ... all running on your own machine.

 ## Prerequisites